horenso/us-de-xkbmap/README.md

 `AltGr + s` => `ß`

-With some personal additions like the implication arrow `→` `AltGr + i` => `→`
+With some personal additions like the implication arrow:

+`AltGr + i` => `→`

 # How to try it?